Nintendo to open gallery on Japan factory site

 The gallery will display the firm’s products along with other “exhibits and experiences”, Nintendo said without providing further details.

-The development follows other real-world expansion by Nintendo, with a Super Mario themed area launching at Osaka's Universal Studios Japan in March and a Tokyo shop opening two years ago.
+The development follows other real-world expansion by Nintendo, with a Super Mario themed area here launching at Osaka's Universal Studios Japan in March and a Tokyo shop here opening two years ago.

 Our Standards: The Thomson Reuters Trust Principles.